nahtedetihw/nahtedetihw.github.io/assets/com.nahtedetihw.settingsbuttons/description.md

 All of the icons are in `/Library/Application Support/SettingsButtons`

+or on rootless `/var/jb/Library/Application Support/SettingsButtons`

 Themers can place their icons in `/Library/Themes/YOURTHEME.theme/Folders/SettingsButtons`

+or on rootless `/var/jb/Library/Themes/YOURTHEME.theme/Folders/SettingsButtons`

 `darkmode@2x.png` - 60x60
 `darkmode@3x.png` - 90x90